DFE-Digital/bat-design-history/app/posts/claim-funding-for-mentors/2025-02-12-user-needs-and-user-tasks.md

 {{ appUserNeed({
   description: "As an ITT placement school,
-I need to know if any funding is available to support mentoring, So that I am able to reduce the burden on schools having to submit claims individually."
+I need to know if any funding is available to support mentoring, So that I can reduce the burden on schools having to submit claims individually."
 }) }}

 {{ appUserNeed({